amirbahador-hub/Mandrill-Django-Channels/README.md

 ## Future Improvements
--  Even though we tried to isolate out bussins logic it's still depends on the redis, we can add another layer called mapper which will mappes python classes with any database.
+-  Even though we tried to isolate our bussins logic it's still depends on the redis, we can add another layer called mapper,
+which will mappes python classes with any database.
-- Better test covrage. we can add integration test using selenium for our templates and we we also must add more tests for our socket calls.
+- Better test covrage.
+We can add integration test using `selenium` for our templates.
+And we  also must add more tests for our socket calls.
-- if we have lot's of socket calls then i would suggest to use a microservice artitucure and use Golang or Erlang for better socket handeling.
+- If we have lot's of socket calls then,
+ I would suggest to use a microservice architecture and use `Golang` or `Erlang` for better socket handeling.